 - Consults with the regional attorney about the appropriateness of requesting a waiver of reasonable efforts through the court, if any of the criteria in the checklist are selected/apply to the case.
 1

-- Convenes the first periodic review/case conference of the case plan within six (6) months of the temporary removal hearing or placement and within every six (6) months thereafter until permanency is achieved (475 (5)(B));
+- Convenes the first periodic review/case conference of the case plan within six (6) months of the temporary removal hearing or placement and the procedures in SOP 11.31 Process for Court Case Review within every six (6) months thereafter until permanency is achieved (475 (5)(B));

 - Facilitates scheduling of a placement court review no later than six (6) months after the child is removed from the home, regardless of placement or custody, when the child is sixteen (16) or younger at the time of removal in accordance with Family Court Civil Rule 34;